karolsteve/netclient/README.md

 # netclient

-easy make a request in sync or async mode your response should have at least 2 key, error and value error should be a boolean wha give state of process (true if an error occur, false else) value should be you respnse data
+easy make a request in sync or async mode. your response should have at least 2 key, error and value. error should be a boolean wha give state of process (true if an error occur, false else) value should be you respnse data. you can check example

 ## async Request example
 ```Java